swagger-api/swagger-editor/docs/import.md

-# Importing Swagger specs
+# Importing OpenAPI Specs

-Swagger Editor can import your Swagger spec file.
-Swagger specs can be in JSON or YAML.
+Swagger Editor can import your OpenAPI Spec file.
+OpenAPI Specs can be in JSON or YAML.

 ### File → Import File

 Click **Choose File** and select import.
-The file you are importing have to be valid JSON or YAML Swagger spec file.
+The file you are importing have to be valid JSON or YAML OpenAPI Spec file.
 Swagger Editor will prompt you about validation errors.

 ### File → Import URL

-Paste in URL to your Swagger spec file.
+Paste in URL to your OpenAPI Spec file.
 Swagger Editor will use a CORS proxy to download files that are being served with a server that doesn't support XHR calls from other domains.
 This might not work for locally hosted files, or files that are behind a firewall.
 Turn the **Use CORS proxy** check-box to disable this feature.

 ### URL Query Parameter